BojarLab/GlycoGauntlet/README.md

 ## Manual Annotation

 You don't need code.
 Annotate spectra in Excel, format as above, submit.
 Many of the best glycomics annotations come from expert knowledge, not algorithms.
+If you do submit manual annotations, we would me much obliged if you could note down how long each file approximately took you

 ## Questions